H0llyW00dzZ/GoGenAI-Terminal-Chat/README.md

 ## ⚙️ Installation

-To use GoGenAI Terminal Chat, you need to have Docker installed on your machine.
+To use GoGenAI Terminal Interface Chat, you need to have Docker installed on your machine.
 If you don't have Docker installed, please follow the [official Docker installation guide](https://docs.docker.com/get-docker/).

 Once Docker is set up, you can pull the image from GitHub Packages by running:

 ```sh
 docker pull ghcr.io/h0llyw00dzz/gogenai-terminal-chat:latest
 ```

+> [!TIP]
+> For `Master` or `Advanced` of `Go Programming`, especially those in `cloud engineering`, this `GoGenAI Terminal Interface Chat` can be run in a `Cloud Shell` (`for example, Google Cloud Shell`) without using Docker.

 ## Usage